Pak-Bahrain Close Ties Provide Opportunities For Deeper Cooperation: PM - UrduPoint

 Pak-Bahrain Close Ties Provide Opportunities For Deeper Cooperation: PM

-The prime minister held a telephonic conversation with King Hamad bin Isa Al Khalifa of the Kingdom of Bahrain and exchanged greetings on the auspicious occasion of Eid-ul-Adha.
+He expressed these views during a telephonic conversation with King Hamad bin Isa Al Khalifa of Bahrain on Saturday and exchanged greetings on the auspicious occasion of Eid-ul-Adha.

-The prime minister also conveyed his best wishes for the continued progress and prosperity of the brotherly people of the Kingdom of Bahrain.
+The Prime Minister also conveyed his best wishes for the continued progress and prosperity of the brotherly people of Bahrain.

 He expressed his resolve to broaden mutual cooperation for the benefit of the people of the two countries.